ulfschneider/ulf.website/content/posts/2013-03-26-self-organization.md

 ## Divergent-convergent thinking and responsibility

 Explore and expand possible solution spaces for a given problem.
 In other words, think divergent and do it in a team before deciding for a solution.
-Don´t settle easily for the first and obvious solution.
+Don't settle easily for the first and obvious solution.
 Diversity is something valuable.
 Bear with different perspectives from different team members for a while and then start to converge.

 Possible techniques for divergent-convergent thinking are silent-brainstorming or the dynamics group decision making model by Sam Kaner [Kaner et al. 2007].